danielbodnar/awesome-stars/BY-LANG.md

 ## Shell

+- [mitchweaver/bin](https://github.com/mitchweaver/bin) - 🗑️ helpful scripts and snippets
+- [Darin755/browser-buildroot](https://github.com/Darin755/browser-buildroot) - The Buildroot config for browser linux
+- [Kitsun3Sec/Pentest-Cheat-Sheets](https://github.com/Kitsun3Sec/Pentest-Cheat-Sheets) - A collection of snippets of codes and commands to make your life easier!
+- [hestiacp/hestiacp](https://github.com/hestiacp/hestiacp) - Hestia Control Panel | A lightweight and powerful control panel for the modern web.
+- [gh0stzk/dotfiles](https://github.com/gh0stzk/dotfiles) - BSPWM environment with 15 themes.
+Polybar. eww widgets, with a rice selector to change on the fly.
+- [helm/kind-action](https://github.com/helm/kind-action) - A GitHub Action for Kubernetes IN Docker - local clusters for testing Kubernetes
+- [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar_chart::chart_with_upwards_trend::tada:
+- [aws/eks-distro](https://github.com/aws/eks-distro) - Amazon EKS Distro (EKS-D) is a Kubernetes distribution based on and used by Amazon Elastic Kubernetes Service (EKS) to create reliable and secure Kubernetes clusters.
+- [gardener/vpn2](https://github.com/gardener/vpn2) - Network connector between the control plane (deployed in a Seed cluster) and a Shoot cluster superseding the vpn repository.
+- [luchina-gabriel/OSX-PROXMOX](https://github.com/luchina-gabriel/OSX-PROXMOX) - Voilà, install macOS on ANY Computer!
+This is really and magic easiest way!
+- [LumIT-Labs/open-securekos](https://github.com/LumIT-Labs/open-securekos) - Open Secure-K OS is an operating system booting from a USB key in which you can safely create and store your personal and private data.
+It is a next generation live operating system following liveng
+- [sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi](https://github.com/sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi) - Tutorial to create full disk encryption with YubiKey, encrypted boot partition and secure boot with UEFI
+- [agherzan/yubikey-full-disk-encryption](https://github.com/agherzan/yubikey-full-disk-encryption) - Use YubiKey to unlock a LUKS partition
 - [dgarcia360/openapi-boilerplate](https://github.com/dgarcia360/openapi-boilerplate) - 📘 Multi-file boilerplate for Open API Specification
 - [cheat/cheatsheets](https://github.com/cheat/cheatsheets) - Community-sourced cheatsheets
 - [command-line-interface-pages/v2-tooling](https://github.com/command-line-interface-pages/v2-tooling) - Tools for handling v2.*.* syntax